Seagate/cortx-prvsnr/docs/testing.md

 sudo usermod -aG docker $USER
 ```

+After that command, re-login/re-connect to your terminal or VM console.

 #### Docker on Fedora 33

 Docker is not supported by **Fedora 33** officially.
 You can use the following method (Moby based approach):